Cu7ious/holberton-system_engineering-devops/0x15-api/README.md

 #### Summary
 ```
 0-gather_data_from_an_API.py			# for a given employee ID, returns information about person's TODO list progress.
-1-export_to_CSV.py				# extends prev task by the ability to export data in the CSV format.
+1-export_to_CSV.py				# writes information about employee's TODO list for a given employee ID to a file in CSV format.
-2-export_to_JSON.py				# extends prev task by the ability to export data in the JSON format.
+2-export_to_JSON.py				# writes information about employee's TODO list for a given employee ID to a file in a JSON format.
-3-dictionary_of_list_of_dictionaries.py		# extends prev task
+3-dictionary_of_list_of_dictionaries.py		# writes information about all employees and their TODOs in a JSON format.
 ```